A few years ago, my life looked a lot like yours.

 If I’m a vegetarian, will there be enough for me to eat?

 YES.
 The recipes are 90 percent plants, but we've recently added a totally plant-based e-cookbook option, with shopping lists and step-by-step instructions to make sure you're not missing a thing.
+This menu is also perfect if you’re trying to experiment with less animal protein.

 I’m in college: will there be a lot of homework?